“Grant me the serenity to accept the things I cannot change,

 2. Expect the worst

 Imagine what is the worst that could happen and accept it.
 Then try to prevent the worst from actually happening.
 That is the whole rule.
 This one helped me a lot.
-I was very worried about my job.
+I was very worried about my job back then.
 But then I thought to myself:

 What is the worst that could happen? - I lose my job.
 Ok, how do I deal with it?
-Well, I have a little money saved to live on until I 'd find a new job.
+Well, I have a little money saved to live on until I'd find a new one.
 When the going gets tough, I'd quickly find a simple job to at least cover most of my expenses until I find something more appropriate.

 Of course I tried hard not to get that far, but I was much more relieved when I knew what I might face in the worst case.
 So why think continuously: Oh no my job this and my job that.
 In most cases the worst case scenario doesn't come anyway.
 That's simple probability calculation.
 How likely is it that the worst will happen?
 This quote from Arthur Schopenhauer is just right: